rch4-org/rch4-org.github.io/content/rch4_clinical_data.md

 Average slowing of the disease decline rate in whole treated population = 63.28%\
 Median slowing of the disease decline rate in the whole treated population = 53.83%

-Average ALSFRS-R score when starting RCH4 is 34  pointsMedian ALSFRS-R score when starting  RCH4 is 37 pointsALSFRS-R score range when starting RCH4 is 12 to 45 points out of a maximum of 48
+Average ALSFRS-R score when starting RCH4 is 34  points
+Median ALSFRS-R score when starting  RCH4 is 37 points
+ALSFRS-R score range when starting RCH4 is 12 to 45 points out of a maximum of 48

 Average historic functional decline over 14.17 months BEFORE starting RCH4 = -1.28 points per month